ktk-2005/Feedbacker-Forum/README.md

 <div align="center" ><img src="docs/images/feedbacker-logo.png" height="50%" width="50%"></div>

+---

 [![Build Status](https://travis-ci.org/ktk-2005/Feedbacker-Forum.svg?branch=develop)](https://travis-ci.org/ktk-2005/Feedbacker-Forum) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Feedbacker-Forum is a modern, open-source automated deployment pipeline solution for developers to help gather feedback easily.
 In other words the developer can trigger a deployment process that ships a version of the current code for the product and gets a simple “feedback-able“ link in return.

 This link can be shared to peers that the developer craves feedback from.
-The developer can then create surveys, recieve answers and discuss the live UI with peers.
+The developer can then create surveys, receive answers and discuss the live UI with peers.
 Feedbacker-Forum also supports creating "feedback-able" links for existing external websites [/about](https://feedbacker.site/about/).

 ![Feedbacker example site](docs/images/user-survey-other.png)